 I have been teaching in a university setting in some form since 2000, when I was a graduate student teaching assistant for the first time.
 I have been at the University of Windsor since 2005, teaching a wide range of courses in the Political Science department and, in the past, in the multidisciplinary Environmental Studies program.
 I enjoy teaching, and try to put a lot of care and effort into what I bring into the classroom, always focused on being prepared, enthusiastic, and reflexive.
-For me, teaching is inextricably tied to research, so if I can’t go into a classroom and explain to students particular concepts, ideas, examples, or methods used in my research or the things that I rely on to carry out my work, then I should probably rethink how and why I am using them myself.
-Conversely, teaching is the chance to introduce a new generation of students and scholars to ideas and examples that they may not have encountered before, and to help them make connections and bring concepts to life in their own thinking, writing, and engagement with the world.
-My goal is not to merely give students information, but rather to help them get to a point where they know how to ask useful, productive questions of their world and of received knowledge, so they can become more politically engaged and socially responsible, and develop the ability to take lessons from the classroom through the rest of their lives.
+For me, teaching is inextricably tied to research, so if I can’t go into a classroom and explain to students particular concepts, ideas, examples, or methods I use in my research, then I should probably rethink how and why I am using them myself.
+Conversely, teaching is the chance to introduce a new generation of students and scholars to ideas and examples they may not have encountered before, and to help them make connections and bring concepts to life in their own thinking, writing, and engagement with the world.
+My goal is not to give students information, but rather to help them learn how to ask useful, productive questions of their world and of received knowledge, so they can become more politically engaged and socially responsible, and develop the ability to take lessons from the classroom through the rest of their lives.

-Below is a list of classes I have taught in my current position, and, for most of them, the most recent syllabus.
+Below is a list of classes I have taught as part of my regular teaching rotation the last several years, and, for most of them, the most recent syllabus.
 I have stripped out the specific boilerplate language that my institution requires as much as possible so that what remains are the course descriptions, lists of readings and kinds of assignments I have used, and the academic and intellectual structure of each course.
 If you have any questions about this material or want to use something from it, please email me and I can talk to you more about it and see what I can provide.

-45-440 Remaking North America: Geographic Perspectives on US-Canada Politics (Fall 2015 syllabus)
+POLS-4440 Remaking North America: Geog.
+Perspectives on US-Canada Politics (Fall 2015 syllabus)